Routstr/content/routstr_0_1_0_announcement.md

 There are a few ways you can help us.

 ### Spread the word!
 We need more Routstr nodes.
 And more Routstr users that our nodes can serve.
+Help us reach them both.

 ### Run a node and give us feedback
 Consider running a node by simply cloning our Routstr Core repo and setting up Ngrok or by setting up a subdomain.